simpleanalytics/docs/_docs/55_events/50_server-side.md

 }' https://queue.simpleanalyticscdn.com/events
 ```

-If you want you can copy and paste the above cURL command into your terminal to test it.
-It shows up in your dashboard within a few minutes (usually way faster).
+If you'd like, you can copy and paste the above cURL command into your terminal to test it.
+It shows up in your dashboard within a few minutes (typically way faster).

 You can always [export the raw latest data](/export-data) from our dashboard, or use the [Events Explorer](/events-explorer) to find your events.